 Drug tiers, copayments, deductibles, coinsurance, and restrictions vary between plans.
 Also, each company’s formulary is different, so check to see which formulary best covers your needs.

 Network Restrictions on A Medicare Advantage Plan in Minnesota

 Network restrictions vary depending on which type of Medicare Part C plan in Minnesota you have.

 - PPO: You can use an out-of-network doctor or hospital, but coinsurance and copayments will be higher.
-Emergency care is covered in-network or out-of-network.
+Emergency medical assistance is covered in-network or out-of-network.

-- HMO: Except in medical emergencies, if you go out of the HMO network, services are not covered.
+- HMO: Except in medical emergencies, if you go out of the HMO network when choosing health care providers, services are not covered.

-- PFFS: You can go out-of-network if the doctor or hospital accepts the plan’s terms.
+- PFFS: You can go out-of-network if the doctor or hospital accepts the terms of the plan.